qrdate/qrdate/README.md

 ## QR Date v1 Static spec

 Use this spec when you want to use QR Date without hosting a separate verification page.
-When using `createQRDate` from this package, use the URL base `qrdate://` and you will a URI in the correct format:
+When using `createQRDate` from this package, use the base `qrdate://` and you will a URI in the correct format:

 ```
 qrdate://v?s=x9hKYrJH0e0BPyVqwnKMAMmxEudkvJccqzjHgaheWFJEd86rW_XdwCKZid7k0teMq7Ygp1PfAJhnT64WcyD6CA&t=1646109781467&e=bsCmuR7InOXGSns6vHYEzpJFvLhwqBYVu1g2-aVK-lI&p=MCowBQYDK2VwAyEAJH6tPGKF1ZCMP3DUdpiin7rDLmVb_9A1zyllxaU6cjg
 ```

+### Required origin and pathname

+**All** v1 static URIs should start with `qrdate://v` and then immediately proceed to the query parameters.
+We recommend you do **not** add your own parameters or change the URI format in any way.

 ### Required query parameters